kerojosh96/Josh-s-Data-Structures-Hand-Book/set.md

 A few uses for a set are to compute math operations like union and difference equations, removing duplicates from a sequence.

-a set would not work if you need to index a value in a set.
+A set would not work if you need to index a value in a set.

 # Example